Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 a separate track is used instead to convey such information.
 Advantages include avoiding sending duplicate information in multiple tracks, and avoiding a strong dependency between media and metadata by interleaving them.
-The ingest source shall NOT send inband emsg box and the receiver SHALL ignore it.
+The ingest source SHOULD NOT send inband emsg box and the receiver SHOULD ignore it.
 However, event message box can be embedded as samples in the timed metadata track.

-##  Requirements for Media Processing Entity Failover and Error Handling ## {#failover}
+##  Requirements for Media Processing Entity Failover and Connection Error Handling ## {#failover}

   Given the nature of live streaming, good failover support is
   critical for ensuring the availability of the service.